anthonymobile/njbuswatcher_2020/README.md

+# this is all deprecated as of 5 July 2018

 # bus_report_card and busdumper

 Two frameworks for interacting with, logging, and presenting raw data and summaries of bus location and arrival prediciton data from the NJ transit MyBusNow service -- but should work with any transit agency using the CleverDevices API.